globus/globus-compute/docs/sdk/client_user_guide.rst

 .. note::
    Globus Compute places limits on the size of the functions and the rate at which functions can be submitted.
-   Please refer to the :doc:`limits` section for details.
+   Please refer to the :doc:`../limits` section for details.

 Retrieving Results